cjdbarlow/Part-One/clotting.md

 The cascade is divided into the **intrinsic pathway** and **extrinsic pathway**, which join to form the **common pathway**. *In vitro*, the intrinsic and extrinsic pathways operate separately.
 This is an artifact of lab measurement - *in vivo* **the pathways are co-dependent**.

 ####Extrinsic Pathway
-The extrinsic pathway contains two factors:
+The extrinsic pathway contains two factors, and the process of activation **occurs in seconds**:
 * Tissue Factor
 Membrane protein on sub-endothelial cells, which is exposed when the vessel is damaged (it is found in a few other places as well).
 It binds to factor VII to form VIIa, and thus activates the extrinsic pathway.
 * Factor VII

 ####Intrinsic Pathway
-The intrinsic pathway contains:
+The intrinsic pathway is activated **over minutes**, and contains:
 * Contact factors
 Only important *in vitro* when conducting lab testing - deficiency of these factors does not cause a coagulopathy.
   * HMWK